Here are some resources to help you get started with Deduce.

 To get started with Deduce, follow these steps:

 You will need Python version 3.10 or later.
-Here are some instructions and links to the download for various systems.
+Here are some instructions and links to download Python for many computer systems.

-You will also need to install the Lark parsing library, which you can do by running the following command in the same directory as deduce.py
+You will also need the Lark parsing library, which you can install by running the following command in the same directory as deduce.py

 python -m pip install lark